rubensworks/article-ldtraversal-security-short/content/threats.md

 **Example**

-For example, if a malicious publisher is aware that one of its (valid) documents is typically traversed by LTQP engines, it could decide to introduce a syntax error in this document, or it could simply remove it to produce a 404 response.
+For example, Carol could decide to introduce a syntax error in her profile document, or she could simply remove it to produce a 404 response.
-This would could all LTQP errors from that point on to fail all queries that include this document.
+This would could cause Alice's queries over her friends from that point on to fail.

 **Mitigation**